 In other words, you can buy a new policy that must pay benefits to replace teeth lost years ago – provided you can prove the procedure is medically necessary.

-• Medicaid might cover dental implants following similar rules for pre-existing conditions when acting as health insurance for medically necessary treatments.
+- Medicaid might cover early-stage procedures to prepare your gums and jaw for implants.
+It follows similar rules for pre-existing conditions when acting as health insurance for medically necessary treatments.
 However, the oral care component of the program will only pay for the least expensive alternative: removable dentures.

 Unlimited Payments